Exploring Textured Paints: Funky Finishes for Walls

 Clean and Repair Walls

-Vacuum the walls to remove any loose dirt or debris.
-Wash the walls with a degreaser or TSP substitute to remove oils and grime.
-Patch any cracks or holes in the walls and let the compound dry completely.
-Lightly sand any remaining rough areas.
+Vacuum to remove loose dust.
+Wash with a degreaser or TSP substitute to cut oils and grime.
+Patch cracks or holes and allow to dry fully.
+Lightly sand any raised patch edges.

 Lightly Sand